MoityAnthony/SecureAuthHeticMoity/README.md

 ﻿# SecureAuthHeticMoity

-Secure auth with Google Authenticator, ReactJS, ExpressJS, SQLITE.
+Secure auth with 2fa code made with Google Authenticator, ReactJS, ExpressJS, SQLITE.

 # To the branch main :